-Nurse Recruitment and Retention are Best Addressed by Creating Safe and Healthy Workplaces, Not Through Multistate Licensure
+Nurse Recruitment and Retention are Best Addressed by Creating Safe and Healthy Workplaces Not Through Multistate Licensure

-- The Compact is unnecessary: Nevada already has an endorsement process to rapidly license out-of-state nurses. - Nurses want to provide high quality care in a safe environment, but employers often make that difficult.
+- " The Compact is unnecessary: Nevada already has an endorsement process to rapidly license out-of-state nurses. - " Nurses want to provide high quality care in a safe environment, but employers often make that difficult.
 High patient loads jeopardize patient care and nurses' licenses.
 Instead of joining the Compact, Nevada would be better served by addressing issues related to recruitment and retention of nurses by creating safe and healthy workplaces, supporting nurse education programs, reinforcing strong union rights that ensure nurses can advocate for patients without fear of retaliation as well as protect their licenses.

-State Sovereignty and Control Over Nurse Licensing and Patient Care
+State Sovereignty and Control over Nurse Licensing and Patient Care

-- Nevada is allowed only 1 appointment to the interstate commission and 1 vote and would have the same power on the interstate commission as every other compact state member.
-The commission could create rules, including rules assessing dues payment, that would have the force and effect of law and be binding on our state. - Differences between Nevada and other compact states signal potential problems: - Patient Care and Protection: Limited or weak nurse licensing requirements could jeopardize patient care and safety.
+- " Nevada is allowed only one appointment to the interstate commission and one vote and would have the same power on the interstate commission as every other compact state member.
+The commission could create rules, including rules assessing dues payment, that would have the force and effect of law and be binding on our state. - " Differences between Nevada and other compact states signal potential problems:

+Patient Care and Protection: Limited or weak nurse licensing requirements could jeopardize patient care and safety.
 For example, most states do not require 30 continuing education hours every renewal cycle and no other state requires a one-time bioterrorism course.
-Some compact states, e.g., Arizona, require no continuing education.
-Additionally, nurses caring for patients in Nevada by telehealth may be located in another state, but the Nevada Board of Nursing would remain responsible for protecting the public and ensuring that out-of-state nurses adhere to Nevada's Nurse Practice Act. - Cultural Competency and Bias: Unlike nurses licensed in Nevada, nurses from other compact states would not be required to meet our state's continuing education requirements, including courses relating to cultural competency, diversity, equity, and inclusion that are required every renewal cycle.
-Very few compact states require continuing education on these topics. - Reproductive Care: In 23/39 states and territories, abortion is severely restricted or eliminated.
-This is likely to reduce competency in providing abortion care and could potentially subject nurses to prosecution or discipline that affects their licenses in states that have outlawed or limited abortion care.
+Some compact states, e.g. Arizona, require no continuing education.
+Additionally, nurses caring for patients in Nevada by telehealth may be located in another state, but the Nevada Board of Nursing would remain responsible for protecting the public and ensuring that out-of-state nurses adhere to Nevada's Nurse Practice Act.

+Cultural Competency and Bias: Unlike nurses licensed in Nevada, nurses from other compact states would not be required to meet our state's continuing education requirements, including courses relating to cultural competency, diversity, equity, and inclusion that are required every renewal cycle.
+Very few compact states require continuing education on these topics.

+Reproductive Care: 24 of 43 compact states and territories severely restrict or ban abortions.1 These restrictions are likely to reduce competency in providing abortion care and could potentially subject nurses to prosecution or discipline that affects their privilege to practice in states that have outlawed or limited abortion care.